Anshler/Plant_reminder/README.md

 Front-end Elements for the Plant Reminder App 🪴 (My Uni's Compulsory Startup Project)

-Functionalities include:
+## Features
-- Keep track of plants with weekly care calendar and alarms for each care task
+- Keep track of plants with weekly care calendar and notification for each care task
-- Automatic information overview and personalized calendar creation with ChatGPT
+- Automatic information overview and smart calendar creation with ChatGPT
 - Virtual pet interaction with each plant using ChatGPT, diversed personality
 - Detailed plant information lookup from Vietnam Plant Data Center (VPDC)

+## Status

 Server is down so all functions are down.
 Only Windows port is usable (as in, start the screen).
 Android version is totally broken.

 ## Screenshot